To begin working a new job, you must first complete several pre- and post-requisites.

 - Refrain from using personal phones while on the job.

 - Accurately report the hours you work.
-Falsifying your time sheet is a federal offense.
+Falsifying your time sheet could result in termination and possible repayment of wages.

 - Give two weeks’ notice when resigning.